 - Special circumstances.

 - Children ages 2 and up may be allowed entry and must be supervised at all times.
-No COVID-19 testing will be required for visitors of ages 5 and below but we encourage that children be assisted with hand hygiene, respiratory hygiene and maintaining social distancing.
+We encourage that children be assisted with hand hygiene, respiratory hygiene and maintaining social distancing.

-- Cloth masks may be allowed only for visitors ages 5 and below.
+- Cloth masks/and or no mask may be allowed only for visitors ages 5 and below.

 - Visitors may be allowed to bring food for the resident but must check in at the nurse’s station to ensure that the food is safe for the resident to consume such as if it is clinically appropriate as the care team needs to consider any applicable dietary restrictions.
 Due to the risk of possible food borne illness, we encourage that food brought in must be for immediate and or same day consumption only.
 Please contact the facility for guidance for non-perishable items.

-- We do not allow sleepovers/overnight stay for general visitors.
+- We do not allow sleepovers/overnight stays for general visitors.

 - Out on pass with family members/designated caregivers resumed and may be allowed with doctor’s clearance.
 We encourage residents and family members to observe best infection prevention and control practices regardless of vaccination status.

 An inherent risk of exposure to COVID-19 exists in any public place, including Sunnyside Nursing.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the CDC, senior citizens and persons with underlying medical conditions are especially vulnerable.
 By visiting Sunnyside Nursing and Post-Acute Care, you voluntarily assume all risks related to exposure to COVID-19.